nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 ## Which option should I pick?

 There are many different ways to install Node.js and every one of them comes with its own perks and drawbacks.
-In this article we will try to explore the most common ones and by the end of it you should have a good understanding of which one should be more suitable to you.
+In this article we will try to explore the most common ones and by the end of it you should have a good understanding of which ones should be more suitable to you.

 ### TLDR;